webfx-project/webfx/CONTRIBUTING.md

 ## Writing the Maven plugin

-We need to develop a [WebFX Maven plugin](webfx-maven-plugin) to make large WebFX libraries (with many modules, like those we provide) quicker to import in WebFX applications.
+We need to develop a [WebFX Maven plugin][webfx-maven-plugin-repo] to make large WebFX libraries (with many modules, like those we provide) quicker to import in WebFX applications.
 The feature is already implemented in the WebFX CLI, we just need to embed it in a Maven plugin.

 **If you are happy to write this Maven plugin, please [contact us][webfx-contactus].**